Railway platform height: China

 China Railway platforms are classified into the categories of "low" 380 mm, "medium" 550 mm, "high" 760 mm and "ultra high" 1250 mm (the latter two for most new and rebuilt platforms).
 Areas adjacent to broad gauge countries/regions, such as Xinjiang and Inner-Mongolia, are still equipped with low platforms.
 Under the concession period since late 2016, platforms on the southeastern corridor from Shenzhen to Ruili to be 1250 mm ATR, whereas the northern-, central-, and western-Chinese platforms to be 380 mm ATR, are recommended.

 Most CRH platforms are 1,250 mm above top of rail, with the remainders being 760 mm.

 The proposed (Russian gauge) Rail North China platforms will be 200 mm above rails.

 Hong Kong

 Hong Kong's railway network consists of the local MTR network (including the former KCR), Hong Kong Tramways, and the Hong Kong section of the XRL high-speed line.

 MTR network

 Platforms on the MTR are 1250 mm above the rail for the Tung Chung line and Airport Express, collectively known as the Airport Railway lines.

 The height of platforms on the Disneyland Resort line and the urban lines are 1100 mm.
 The urban lines include the Tsuen Wan line, Kwun Tong line, Tseung Kwan O line, Island line, and South Island line.

 Former KCR network

-All platforms on the East Rail line and Tuen Ma line are 1066.8 mm above rail heads.
+All platforms on the East Rail line and Tuen Ma line are 42 in above rail heads.

 The light rail system uses a platform height of 910 mm above rail level.